Daredeveil/CAB-21/README.md

 4. type() command is used to see defined variable type e.g int or string or float

-5. Numbers and arithmetic (PEMDAS Parentheses,ÊExponents,ÊMultiplication/Division,ÊAddition/Subtraction)
+5. Numbers and arithmetic (PEMDAS Parentheses, Exponents, Multiplication/Division, Addition/Subtraction)

-6. Built-in functions for numbers (min, max, abs É)
+6. Built-in functions for numbers (min, max, abs ...)

 7. Functions
 	a.
 Build-in